 Here you’ll find a complete list of countries from which (and in which) you can send money through TransferWise.

-As far as China goes, at the moment it is possible to send money to China in all accounts that have a UnionPay card, that were opened using a Chinese ID card, and only for personal reasons (it isn’t possible to send money for commercial purposes).
+As far as China goes, at the moment it is possible to send money to China in all accounts that have a UnionPay card, that were opened using a Chinese ID card.
 The money can only be received in Chinese Yuan.

 At the moment you can’t send money from China to a foreign country.